Jiahao-Xie-86/VisAdj_framework/README.md

-# VisAdj: Learning Adjacency Matrices From Node-Link Images
+# VisAdj: Learning Adjacency Matrices From Node-Link Images (CIKM 2026)

 A SAM-family image-to-graph framework that predicts adjacency matrices from node-link images with adaptive candidate sampling and line-graph edge reasoning.